TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 In a sense, every gradient update compresses experience.
 The model takes the difference between its prediction and reality, distills that error into a small numerical change, and encodes it into its parameters.

-Over billions of updates, those tiny corrections accumulate into knowledge — patterns of weights that embody the statistical structure of language, code, and reasoning.
+Over billions of updates, those tiny corrections accumulate into knowledge, forming patterns of weights that capture the statistical structure of language, code, and reasoning.

 The calculus disappears, leaving behind intuition embedded in numbers.